-Level Performance Descriptors High Performance In the context of the Level of Demand of the question, Learners spell 4-5 marks and punctuate with consistent accuracy, and consistently us vocabulary and sentence structures to achieve effective conmeaning.
-Intermediate Performance In the context of the Level of Demand of the question, Learners spell 2-3 marks and punctuate with considerable accuracy, and use a considerable range of vocabulary and sentence structures to achieve general control of meaning.
-Threshold Performance 1 mark In the context of the Level of Demand of the question, Learners spell and punctuate with reasonable accuracy, and use a reasonable range of vocabulary and sentence structures; any errors do not hinder meaning in the response.
+Level Performance Descriptors High Performance In the context of the Level of Demand of the question, Learners 4 -5 marks spell and punctuate with consistent accuracy, and consistently use vocabulary and sentence structures to achieve effective control of meaning.
+Intermediate Performance In the context of the Level of Demand of the question, Learners 2-3 marks spell and punctuate with considerable accuracy, and considerable range of vocabulary and sentence struct achieve general control of meaning.
+Threshold Performance In the context of the Level of Demand of the question, 1 mark Learners spell and punctuate with reasonable accuracy, and use a reasonable range of vocabulary and sentence structures; any errors do not hinder meaning in the response.
 0 marks Candidates do not reach the threshold performance outlined in the performance descriptor above.